You are here:Home - Support - Print Quality Troubleshooting Guide

 One of the first things you should verify is that you are not extruding too much plastic.
 If you extrude too much plastic, each layer will tend to be slightly thicker than intended.
 This means that when the nozzle tries to move across each layer, it may drag through some of the excess plastic.
 Before you look at any other settings, you should make sure that you are not extruding too much plastic.
 Please read the Extruding Too Much Plastic section for more details.

 If you know you are extruding the correct amount of plastic, but are still having trouble with the nozzle dragging across your top surface, then it might be worth looking at the vertical lift settings in Simplify3D.
 Enabling this option will cause the nozzle to lift up a set distance above the previously printed layer before moving to a new location.
 When it arrives at its final location, the nozzle will lower back down to prepare for printing.
 By moving at an elevated height, this can avoid the nozzle scratch on the top surface of your print.
-To enable this open, click “Edit Process Settings” and select the Extruder tab.
+To enable this option, click “Edit Process Settings” and select the Extruder tab.
 Make sure that retraction is enabled, and then set the “Retraction Vertical Lift” to the distance that you would like the nozzle to raise.
 For example, if you enter 0.5mm, the nozzle will always raise up 0.5mm before moving to a new location.
 Please note that this vertical lift will only occur when the nozzle is performing a retraction.
 If you want to ensure that a retraction is taking place for every single move that the printer does, click on the Advanced tab and make sure that “Only retract when crossing open spaces” and “Minimum travel for retraction” are disabled.

 When building a 3D printed part, each layer relies on the foundation from the layer below.
 However, the amount of plastic that is used for the print is also a concern, so a balance must be achieved between the strength of the foundation and the amount of plastic that is used.
 If the foundation is not strong enough, you will start to see holes and gaps between the layers.
 This is typically most obvious in the corners, where the size of the part is changing (for example, if you were printing a 20mm cube on top of a 40mm cube).
 When you transition to the smaller size, you need to make sure that you have a sufficient foundation to support the sidewalls of the 20mm cube.
 There are several typical causes for these weak foundations.
 We will discuss each one below and present the settings that can be used in Simplify3D to improve the print.